 - A. "Bid security" means appropriate security guaranteeing that if awarded, the bidder will enter into a contract conforming to the City's specifications and satisfactory to the City, and will properly secure its performance thereunder as required in the specifications.
-Bid security may be evidenced by: - 1.
-A certified check, cashier's check, or letter of credit, in form and substance satisfactory to the City Attorney, drawn upon or issued by a bank or other financial institution, in an amount not less than five percent (5%) of the amount of the bid; or - 2.
-A bid bond, in form and substance satisfactory to the City Attorney, from a surety company authorized to do business in the State of Ohio, in an amount not less than five percent (5%) of the amount of the bid. - B. "Competitive bidding threshold" means the greater of \$50,000, or the minimum threshold contract value, as established by state law for county contracts, for utilizing formal competitive procedures. - C. "Competitive bidding," "competitive bidding procedures" and "competitive selection" mean the formal bidding procedures set forth in Sections 145.04 and 145.05. - D. "Governmental cooperative purchasing program" means, without limitation, any of the following: - 1.
-A program whereby political subdivisions may participate in state contracts arranged by the Office of State Purchasing (part of the Ohio Department of Administrative Services) pursuant to Revised Code 125.04;
+Bid security may be evidenced by: - A certified check, cashier's check, or letter of credit, in form and substance satisfactory to the City Attorney, drawn upon or issued by a bank or other financial institution, in an amount not less than five percent (5%) of the amount of the bid; or - 2.
+A bid bond, in form and substance satisfactory to the City Attorney, from a surety company authorized to do business in the State of Ohio, in an amount not less than five percent (5%) of the amount of the bid. - B. "Competitive bidding threshold" means the greater of \$50,000, or the minimum threshold contract value, as established by state law for county contracts, for utilizing formal competitive procedures. - C. "Competitive bidding," "competitive bidding procedures" and "competitive selection" mean the formal bidding procedures set forth in Sections 145.04 and 145.05. - D. "Governmental cooperative purchasing program" means, without limitation, any of the following: - A program whereby political subdivisions may participate in state contracts arranged by the Office of State Purchasing (part of the Ohio Department of Administrative Services) pursuant to Revised Code 125.04; - Any other cooperative purchasing program that allows for participation in contracts or pricing schedules negotiated by the State of Ohio or any of its political subdivisions;